2025 SWAC women's basketball tournament

-The 2025 SWAC Women's Basketball Tournament will be the postseason women's basketball tournament for the 2024–25 season in the Southwestern Athletic Conference (SWAC).
-The tournament will be held from March 11–15, 2025 at Gateway Center Arena in College Park, Georgia.
-The tournament winner will receive an automatic invitation to the 2025 NCAA Division I Women's Basketball Tournament.
-The tournament will be sponsored by Pepsi.
+The 2025 SWAC Women's Basketball Tournament was the postseason women's basketball tournament for the 2024–25 season in the Southwestern Athletic Conference (SWAC).
+The tournament was held from March 11–15, 2025 at Gateway Center Arena in College Park, Georgia.
+The tournament winner, Southern received an automatic invitation to the 2025 NCAA Division I Women's Basketball Tournament.
+The tournament was sponsored by Pepsi.

 Seeds

-Teams will be seeded by record within the conference, with a tie–breaker system to seed teams with identical conference records.
-Only the top ten teams in the conference will qualify for the tournament, after the conference expanded the tournament field from eight to ten teams.
+Teams were seeded by record within the conference, with a tie–breaker system to seed teams with identical conference records.
+Only the top ten teams in the conference will qualified for the tournament, after the conference expanded the tournament field from eight to ten teams.